U.S. Senate passes major health, tax and climate bill in boost for Democrats - NewsBreak

 Legal and policy debates about furthering oil and gas development in the midst of global climate change have raged since Biden took office and partially stymied an ambitious agenda that began with Biden promising to ban new oil and gas leases on federal lands and waters.

-But in January 2022, a federal judge blocked drilling in 80 million acres of waters in the Gulf of Mexico, ruling that the Biden administration did not take into consideration the effect of the warming greenhouse gas emissions from the lease would have on the planet.
+But in January 2022, a federal judge blocked drilling in 80 million acres of waters in the Gulf of Mexico, ruling that the Biden administration did not take into consideration the effect greenhouse gas emissions from the lease would have on the planet.

 Immigration policy

-Senate Democrats also voted down an amendment from Sen. James Lankford, an Oklahoma Republican, that would extend Title 42, a Centers for Disease Control and Prevention health policy that allows border patrol officials to turn migrants away at the border during a health crisis, such as the coronavirus pandemic.
+Senate Democrats also voted down an amendment from Sen. James Lankford, an Oklahoma Republican, that would have extended Title 42, a Centers for Disease Control and Prevention health policy that allows border patrol officials to turn migrants away at the border during a health crisis, such as the coronavirus pandemic.

 If passed, his amendment would have taken $1 million out of the Affordable Care Act in order to keep Title 42 in place.
-In a 50-50 party-line vote, the amendment was not agreed to.
+In a 50-50 party-line vote, the amendment was rejected.

-Sen. Jon Tester, Democrat of Montana, also introduced an immigration -related amendment , which would require a comprehensive plan to be put in place before Title 42 is lifted.
+Sen. Jon Tester, Democrat of Montana, also introduced an immigration-related amendment that would have required a comprehensive plan to be put in place before Title 42 is lifted.

 Those five vulnerable Democrats, in addition to Tester, included Cortez Masto, Hassan, Warnock, Kelly and Sinema.